prysmaticlabs/documentation/website/docs/testnet/medalla.md

 ![image](https://i.imgur.com/3oUwf4N.png)

-:::danger Ensure You Are Joining the Right Testnet Medalla is the long-lasting, multiclient testnet.
+:::danger Ensure You Are Joining the Right Network Medalla is the long-lasting, multiclient testnet.
 If you want to join mainnet eth2 instead, read our guide [here](/docs/mainnet/joining-eth2).
 :::